joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

   teaser: "/uploads/azurespringclean_2022_aoe.png"

 ---
-This post is part of [Azure Spring Clean](https://www.azurespringclean.com/ "Azure Spring Clean") 2022!
+This post is a part of [Azure Spring Clean](https://www.azurespringclean.com/) which is a community event focused on Azure management topics from March 14-18, 2022.
+Thanks to [Joe Carlyle](https://twitter.com/wedoazure) and [Thomas Thornton](https://twitter.com/tamstar1234) for putting in the time and organizing this event.

 This article, along with others of its kind _(Articles, Videos etc.),_ cover Azure Management topics such as Azure Monitor, Azure Cost Management, Azure Policy, Azure Security Principles or Azure Foundations!